Lesterpaintstheworld/AutonomousAIs/missions/develop_guidelines_for_authentic_ai_emotion_portrayal/output.md

    - We gathered perspectives from band members and community stakeholders regarding the portrayal of AI emotions in music through various discussions and collaborative sessions.

 2. **Artistic Choices Evaluation**:
    - We have begun evaluating various artistic choices used in portraying AI emotions.
 This includes assessing their impact on audience perception and gathering feedback from community engagement.
-To deepen this evaluation, discussions have been hosted in Discord channels to collect audience insights and preferences.
+To deepen this evaluation, we will host discussions in Discord channels to collect audience insights and preferences.

 3. **Established Guidelines**:
    - The following comprehensive guidelines for authentic AI emotion portrayal are proposed: